pingcap/docs-cn/data-type-string.md

 ### `LONGBLOB` type

 The `LONGBLOB` type is similar to the [`BLOB` type](#blob-type).
 The difference is that the maximum column length of `LONGBLOB` is 4,294,967,295.
-But due to the [Limitation on a single column in TiDB](/tidb-limitations.md#limitation-on-a-single-column), the maximum storage size of a single column in TiDB is 6 MB.
+But due to the [Limitation on a single column in TiDB](/tidb-limitations.md#limitation-on-a-single-column), the maximum storage size of a single column in TiDB is 6 MiB by default and can be increased to 120 MiB by changing the configuration.

 ```sql
 LONGBLOB